bvibber/ogv.js/README.md

 ## Updates

-1.5.0 - 2017-10-??
+1.5.0 - 2017-11-??
+* cleaned up console logging
+* enable WebM by default
+* enable WebAssembly by default if available
+* allow memory growth on WebAssembly
 * build modules with -O3 instead of -O2
+* disabled experimental pthreads build for now
+* updated yuv-canvas
     * improved image filtering/scaling on Windows
-* allow memory growth on WebAssembly
     * work around broken object-fit on Edge 16
-* enable WebM by default
-* enable WebAssembly by default if available
-* switch demo to WebM VP8 by default
-* disabled experimental pthreads build for now

 1.4.2 - 2017-04-24
 * support 8-bit 4:2:2 and 4:4:4 subsampling in VP9